Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Another important point to remember when selecting what to eat is the nutritional value of the food you are feeding your baby.
 Getting enough vitamins and minerals in your daily diet while pregnant such as folic acid, iron, vitamin C and vitamin A to name a few, are crucial for proper development of your baby.

 There are many foods to avoid when pregnant, most doctors will advise pregnant women to stay away from certain fish, raw meats, raw eggs, soft cheeses, sprouts, pate, unwashed vegetables, and many more foods discussed below.

-Certain fish (such as shark, marlin, southern blue fin tuna, orange roughy and swordfish) contain high amounts of mercury that is accumulated in their fatty tissue – pregnant women should avoid eating large amounts to avoid neurologic damage to your growing baby.
+Certain fish (such as shark, marlin, southern blue fin tuna, orange roughy and swordfish) contain high amounts of mercury that is accumulated in their fatty tissue – pregnant women should avoid eating large amounts to avoid neurological damage to your growing baby.
 Your growing baby has a sensitive developing nervous system and while it is not clear how much seafood one would have to eat to experience harmful effects, it would be best to avoid these fish.
-Also other raw seafood that women should avoid altogether are oysters and uncooked sushi.
+Pregnant women should also avoid altogether any undercooked or raw seafood, such as oysters and uncooked sushi.

 Perhaps the thought of raw eggs never crossed your mind but they can be a source of salmonella.
 Foods that contain raw egg include mayonnaise, caesar salads, eggnog, hollandaise and certain batters like those used for cookie dough.
+Also poached or lightly scrambled eggs.
 To reduce the risk of salmonella, remember to cook your eggs before eating them in any meal.

 Raw chicken should be avoided at all times, but more so during pregnancy.
 Eating or coming into contact with surfaces that have had raw chicken prepared on them can transmit salmonella.
 Even cold chicken from the night before should be heated or cooked again to destroy any traces of salmonella.